-There are certain cases when the IntelliSense options may not work as you expect.
+There are certain cases when the IntelliSense options may not work as you expect:

-There is a code error above the cursor
+There is a code error above the cursor.

-If there is an incomplete function or other coding error above the location of the insertion point, IntelliSense may be unable to parse the code elements and therefore will not work.
+If there is an incomplete statement or other coding error above the location of the insertion point, IntelliSense may be unable to parse the code elements and therefore will not work.
 You can comment out the applicable code to enable IntelliSense again.

-You are inside a code comment
+You are inside a code comment.

-You are inside a string literal
+You are inside a string literal.

-If the insertion point is inside the quotation marks around a string literal, as in:
+IntelliSense options are not available if the insertion point is inside the quotation marks around a string literal, as in:

-The automatic options are turned off
+The automatic options are turned off.